One-dimensional integral Rellich type inequalities: Introduction

 Certainly, \eqref{new-hardy} gives an improvement of \eqref{hardy}.
 Recently, the multidimensional version in the supercritical case and the discrete version of \eqref{new-hardy} have been established in \cite{nhm} and \cite{nhd}, respectively.
-In the same spirit, one may ask about the possible structure of Hardy-Rellich and Rellich type inequalities.
-In this short note, we answer affirmatively about the possible forms of these two types of inequalities.
+In the same spirit, one may ask about the possible structure of Hardy--Rellich and Rellich type inequalities.
+In this short note, we obtain the possible form of these two types of inequalities.